- The Bourne Ultimatum, @ 10:19

 The program was officially scrapped in September 2007 after the agency's internal Inspector General found that pilot testing of the system had been performed using data on real people without required privacy safeguards in place.

 The explicit OIA goal is to place all recorded private and public personal transactions and histories within ongoing computerized reach of investigative authorities for more effective suppression of terrorist acts.
 The recently passed Homeland Security Act of 2002 (H.R.
-5710, hereinafter referred to as HSA) under TITLE II—INFORMATION ANALYSIS AND INFRASTRUCTURE PROTECTION, mandates exactly this sort of initiative, as it directs the government to centrally
+5710, hereinafter referred to as HSA) under TITLE II—INFORMATION ANALYSIS AND INFRASTRUCTURE PROTECTION, mandates exactly this sort of initiative, as it directs the government to centrally"INTELLIGENT MAIL"?

 "...access, receive, and analyze law enforcement information, intelligence information, and other information from agencies of the Federal Government, State and local government agencies (including law enforcement agencies), and private sector entities (emphasis mine), and to integrate such information..."